Biscotti: A Ledger for Private and Secure Peer-to-Peer Machine Learning: Federated learning and Distributed SGD

 where $\eta_t$ represents a degrading learning rate, $\lambda$ is a regularization parameter that prevents over-fitting, $B_t$ represents a gradient batch of local training data examples $(x_i, y_i)$ of size $b$ and $\nabla l$ represents the gradient of the loss function.

-SGD is a general learning algorithm that can be used to train a variety of models, including deep learning~\cite{Bottou:2010}.
+SGD is a general learning algorithm that can be used to train a variety of models, including neural networks~\cite{Bottou:2010}.
 A typical heuristic involves running SGD for a fixed number of iterations or halting when the magnitude of the gradient falls below a threshold.
 When this occurs, model training is considered complete and the shared model state $w_t$ is returned as the optimal model $w^*$.

 In a multi-party ML setting federated learning assumes that clients possess training data that is not identically and independently distributed (non-IID) across clients.
 In other words, each client possesses a subset of the global dataset that contains specific properties distinct from the global distribution.